 Mount St. Helens National Volcanic Monument

 The most recognizable element of the skyline of Seattle, half of Washington, and the northern half of Oregon, is this volcano that blew its top back in 1980 creating a regional disaster and lending the mountain its new flat-topped shape.
 Mount Saint Helens is located in the Cascade Mountain Range and stands at 8,365 feet in elevation.
 It is estimated to be more than 40,000 years old and is still considered an active volcano.
-Today visitors come to the mountain to enjoy hiking, camping, climbing, and learning about the eruption of 1980.
 At the visitor center, informative exhibits teach about the causes and events that led to the amazing yet tragic events of Mount Saint Helen’s eruption.

 Top Things to Do in Washington

 This neighborhood that was once the heart of the city in Seattle is today an excellent location for viewing some of the city’s late 19th century architecture.
 A small triangular plaza named Pioneer Square is the focal point of the Pioneer Square-Skid Road Historic District, which includes many buildings listed on the National Register of Historic Places.
-The neighborhood is also home to notable art galleries, nightclubs, shops, and cafes, and the Klondike Gold Rush Historical Park.
 One of the most common reasons visitors venture into Pioneer Square is to participate in the famous Seattle Underground Tour which takes participants below the city streets to the original streets of Seattle built in the late 19th century before drainage problems called for new construction at a higher level.

 Pike Place Market

 This public farmers market is one of the only in the country to be named a National Historic Place and it has long held the title as Seattle’s most visited tourist attraction.
-The market is located near the Elliot Bay waterfront and has been opened since 1907.
+The market is located near the Elliot Bay waterfront.
 On its many levels vendors selling fresh food, antiques, comic books, collectibles, crafts, and other products can be found earning a living every day of the week.
 The most famous vendors in the market are fishmongers who are known for their reputation of jovially tossing fish and yelling customer orders to one another in what seems more of a comedy club act than a grocery store manner as delighted tourists watch.

 Columbia River Gorge